Reducing the Price of Comprehensive Genomic Profiling

 Observation of optical duplicates revealed an additional RCA advantage, with AVITI showcasing fewer optical duplicates.
 The unbound nature of bridge amplification can lead to the migration of template molecules across regions of the flow cell and colony duplication.
 The duplicates are later removed from results but can still account for a significant amount of data and reduce usable results.
 In this case, the Burning Rock team removed ~5–10% of Illumina reads.
 The tethered Element approach prevents optical duplication and permits almost no data loss.

-A trailblazing GCP comparison
+A trailblazing CGP comparison

 The Burning Rock study is the first study to compare CGP results on Element and Illumina systems, and it will not be the last.
 Given the significant cost savings and flexibility gains to reduce batching constraints, the field is anxious to explore alternatives to current sequencing solutions.